Chr157i4n/OpenGL_Space_Game/README.md

 # OpenGL_Game
-a simple game in 3D programmed directly with OpenGL
+a simple space game in 3D programmed directly with OpenGL

 Models can be created with Blender and then exported as OBJ format for example.
 Also FBX format works great for me.
 The ModelConverter Tool import the Vertices, Indices and the Material from the file(s)(in case of OBJ an extra MTL file will be created and needed